9.2 Classroom Policies

 JURISDICTION/SCOPE OF THE POLICY

 Class attendance is a concern of the whole campus community.
 Students and faculty members have a vital part in accepting responsibility in this matter.
 Unless they are excused, all members of a class are expected to be in attendance at each class session period.

 All classes are expected to begin on time.
 Anyone entering thereafter is tardy, or at the discretion of the instructor, may be considered absent.
 If a class meeting is moved to a different location, appropriate notices are posted both at the original classroom door and in Moodle.

 In course outlines, instructors describe the procedure students are to follow if they are absent for work which accounts for a percentage of the final grade (this may include examinations, quizzes, assignment deadlines, labs, marks for class attendance, etc.).
 Students are responsible for contacting instructors regarding absences, and for providing them with documentation verifying the reasons for their absences.
 Instructors determine whether absences are excused; sufficient reason for an excused absence includes illness, severe family difficulty, religious observance, or circumstances beyond the student’s control.

 Students may appeal instructors’ decisions through the academic appeals process.

-Students who require extensions of this deadline of up to 4 weeks because of extenuating circumstances may apply to instructors for an Incomplete in a course or courses.
+Students who require extensions of this deadline of up to 4 weeks because of extenuating circumstances may apply for an Incomplete in a course or courses.
 Extenuating circumstances include illness, severe family difficulty, or circumstances beyond the students’ control.